3rd-ndn-hackathon/ndnSIM-NLSR/PORTING.md

 ## Building

-There are two files that need to be fetched from an independent NLSR build:

-1. Compile NLSR version v0.3.0 somewhere
-2. From that directory, copy `nsync/sync-state.pb.cc` and `nsync/sync-state.pb.h` to the `<ns-3-folder>/ndnSIM/NLSR/nsync` directory.

-The instructions to build from this point onward are exactly the same as listed here:
+The procedure to build this NLSR simulation port are exactly the same as listed here, except providing an additional configure time option (please note the exact command below).
 <http://ndnsim.net/2.1/getting-started.html#compiling-and-running-ndnsim>

+./waf configure --enable-examples --enable-nlsr

 <a id="orgeaaad34"></a>